-Awards of restricted stock are rights to acquire or purchase shares of our common stock that vest in accordance with the terms and conditions established by the administrator in its sole discretion, subject to the minimum vesting limitation described above.
-Unless otherwise provided by the administrator, a participant will forfeit any shares of restricted stock that have not vested by the termination of the participant's service.
+Awards of restricted stock are grants of shares of our common stock (including pursuant to the purchase of shares by the participant, such as upon early exercise of an option) that vest in accordance with the terms and conditions established by the administrator in its sole discretion, subject to the minimum vesting limitation described above.
+Unless otherwise provided by the administrator, generally a participant will forfeit any shares of restricted stock that have not vested by the termination of the participant's service.
 Each restricted stock award granted will be evidenced by an award agreement specifying the number of shares of our common stock subject to the award and the other terms and conditions of the award.

-Unless the administrator provides otherwise, and subject to the general rules in the Amended 2016 Plan related to dividends or other distributions (described above), participants holding shares of restricted stock will have voting rights and rights to dividends and other distributions with respect to such shares without regard to vesting.
-However, such dividends or other distributions will be subject to the same restrictions and forfeitability provisions that apply to the shares of restricted stock with respect to which they were paid.
+Unless the administrator provides otherwise, and subject to the general rules in the 2016 Plan related to dividends or other distributions (described above), participants holding shares of restricted stock will have voting rights and rights to dividends and other distributions with respect to such shares without regard to vesting.
+However, shares paid as dividends or other distributions on restricted stock will be subject to the same restrictions and forfeitability provisions that apply to the shares of restricted stock with respect to which they were paid.
 The administrator has the discretion to reduce or waive any restrictions and to accelerate the time at which any restrictions will lapse or be removed.